Nianca-Chetty103/Flower-Identifier/README.md

 this project speaks for itself, Its able to identify flowers for a series of images through machine learning aspects.

 ## What I learnt
+- learned how to create a virtual environment on Vscode
+- using the several cmd commands in order to untangle files
+- absolute and relative paths
+- dependency resolution

 ## How does it help the community